 “Not bad.”
 Though it made me wonder how strong Phil’s dark and void element was.
 It made my skin crawl thinking about what a level five power could do.

-Everyone was excited on what element they were able to use.
+Everyone was excited about what element they were able to use.
 Even Terry, Sal, and Sam rushed over to see if they had any affinity to an element and if they could code or not.
 Terry was not able to code, but she was able to use fire magic, although she did not have a secondary element.

-“Does some people not have secondary elements?”
+“Do some people not have secondary elements?”
 I asked.

-“Yes, it’s more normal that one has only primary element without a secondary.
+“Yes, it’s more normal that one has only the primary element without a secondary.
 We’re lucky that we have so many kids here that have both one primary and one secondary.”

 Terry was sad that she did not have a secondary.

 “Don’t worry Terry, I’ll personally teach you how to do magic the normal way.
 Coding is not something that is easily learned.”

 Sal and Sam were next.
 Sal had both elements of Earth, while Sam had both elements of water.
 Each one was in the level range of one with a black star on both their elements.
 They grinned from ear to ear, happy that they could use magic.